Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

 days any generated SAS key by Batch Shipyard is valid for.
 The default is 30 days.
 This is useful if you have long-lived pools and want to ensure that SAS keys are valid for longer periods of time.
-* (optional) `use_shipyard_docker_image` property is used to direct the toolkit to use the Batch Shipyard docker image instead of installing software manually in order to run the backend portion on the compute nodes.
-It is strongly recommended to omit this or to set to `true`.
-This can only be set to `false` for Ubuntu 16.04 or higher.
-This is defaulted to `true`.
 * (optional) `encryption` object is used to define credential encryption which contains the following members:
   * (required) `enabled` property enables or disables this feature.